 There are investment opportunities all around you.
 But what is an investment opportunity?
 Simply put, it’s any vehicle you can use to make money with your money.

-Here are some of the numerous investment opportunities out there, waiting for you to tap into.
+Here are some of the numerous options out there, waiting for you to tap into.
 There’s something for everyone, no matter your knowledge of investments, tolerance for risk or outlook for the future.

 Stocks are one of the simplest investment opportunities to understand.
 When you buy shares of a publicly traded company, you’re buying a piece of that company’s future success (or failure).
 You make money as the stock price rises and lose money as it falls.

 Of course, stocks can get complicated fast.
 There are several ways to make money outside of selling a stock for a higher price than you paid for it.
-There are also different stock investing strategies, like growth investing and dividend investing.
+There are also different stock investing strategies, like growth investing, value investing, and dividend investing.
 You’ll also need to consider buying individual shares or an index fund (or some combination of both).

 If you want to invest in stocks, but you’re not confident in picking individual companies, no problem.
 Exchange-traded funds (ETFs) are a great investment opportunity to own stocks without having to pick them individually.
 Instead, they use a “basket” approach.